TwoFistedJustice/peyton_place/readme.md

 **Chestnut St**: Runs East/West one block south of Elm.
 Posh houses.
 The west end of the street is where Harringtong and Swain live.

-**Depot St**: Evidently a hotbed of gossip and petty rivalry.
+**Depot St**: North side is industry.
+South sid is houses.
+Evidently a hotbed of gossip and petty rivalry.
 The Pages live here.
+Probably on the west side of Maple since Norman was surprised to see Allison.

-**Elm Street** : main business district, line with shops with awnings.
+**Elm Street** : Main business district, lined with shops with awnings.
 Six blocks long.
 Bookended by competing churches.

+**Laurel**: Rhodes lives on this street.

 **Maple Street**: Bisects Elm St. Lined with trees and houses.
 Dead ends into a field.
 End has the grade school on one side and the high school on the other.